Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

-D Is For Drama ONE
+D Is for Drama

 THERE ARE A NUMBER OF horrible ways to die at Carnegie Arts Academy.
 You could be crushed by a piece of falling scenery, strangled with piano wire, even kicked in the throat by an angry ballerina.